nojb/ppx_match_seq/README.md

 component.
 The possibilities for components other than the final one are as
 follows:

-- a single pattern `p`, means: if the sequenece starts with an element which is matched by this pattern, the component matches, and the remaining sequence is matched with the rest of the pattern case.
+- a single pattern `p`, means: if the sequence starts with an element which is matched by this pattern, the component matches, and the remaining sequence is matched with the rest of the pattern case.

-- an extension node `[%seq let p = e]` where `p` is a pattern of type `'b` and `e` is expression of type `'a Seq.t -> ('b * 'a Seq.t) option` means: call the expression (which is a parser) with the current sequecne.
+- an extension node `[%seq let p = e]` where `p` is a pattern of type `'b` and `e` is expression of type `'a Seq.t -> ('b * 'a Seq.t) option` means: call the expression (which is a parser) with the current sequence.
 If this sub-parser succeeds, the pattern is bound to its result and the next component is tested.

 - an extension node `[%seq p]` where `p` is a pattern, means: the first element